torproject/onionbalance/docs/config.md

 * `srv/<ONION_ADDRESS>/private_key`: Directory containing the private key for your backend onion service instance.
 This key is less critical as it can be rotated if lost or compromised (v2-only).

+## Environment variables

+* `ONIONBALANCE_CONFIG`: Override the location for the Onionbalance configuration file.
+The loaded configuration file takes precedence over environment variables.
+Configuration file options will override environment variable which have the same name.

+* `ONIONBALANCE_LOG_LEVEL`: Specify the minimum verbosity of log messages to output.
+All log messages equal or higher the the specified log level are output.
+The available log levels are the same as the `--verbosity` command line option.

+* `ONIONBALANCE_STATUS_SOCKET_LOCATION`: The Onionbalance service creates a Unix domain socket which provides real-time information about the currently loaded service and descriptors.
+This option can be used to change the location of this domain socket. (default: `/var/run/onionbalance/control`).

+* `ONIONBALANCE_TOR_CONTROL_SOCKET`: The location of the Tor unix domain control socket.
+Onionbalance will attempt to connect to this control socket first before falling back to using a control port connection. (default:
+  `/var/run/tor/control`).